Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/research.md

 - Scalable design suitable for growing SaaS platforms
 - Clear separation of authentication, authorization, and business logic
 - Industry-aligned multi-tenant architecture practices

+## Real-World SaaS Relevance

+This multi-tenancy approach reflects patterns used in many real-world SaaS products.
+By balancing simplicity, security, and scalability, the architecture prepares the system for production use while remaining easy to understand for learning and evaluation purposes.